JuliaLang/julia/doc/stdlib/base.rst

    the array element type. ``own`` optionally specifies whether Julia should take ownership of the memory, calling ``free`` on the pointer when the array is no longer referenced.

+.. function:: pointer_from_objref(obj)

+   Get the memory address of a Julia object as a ``Ptr``.
+The existence of the resulting ``Ptr`` will not protect the object from garbage collection, so you must ensure that the object remains referenced for the whole time that the ``Ptr`` will be used.

+.. function:: unsafe_pointer_to_objref(p::Ptr)

+   Convert a ``Ptr`` to an object reference.
+Assumes the pointer refers to a valid heap-allocated Julia object.
+If this is not the case, undefined behavior results, hence this function is considered "unsafe" and should be used with care.

 .. function:: disable_sigint(f::Function)